curl/everything-curl/http.md

 ## HTTP methods

-In every HTTP request, there's a method.
+In every HTTP request, there is a method.
 Sometimes called a verb.
 The most commonly used ones are GET, POST, HEAD and PUT.

 Normally however you do not specify the method in the command line, but